Using Your Academic Adviser The Right Way!

 After all, academic advisers are human beings and function like everybody else, some good, some bad, and others, just mediocre.

-First of all, check with your college student handbook about the process for changing academic advisers.
+First, check with your college student handbook about the process for changing academic advisers.

 Then ask several upperclassmen who would they recommend and why?